sm634/EVlution/README.md

    conda env create -f environment.yml

    This should create the environment will all the packages you need to run all of the programmes in the EVlution codebase/pipeline.

+6. Using your preferred IDE, make sure you configure it to use the new environment (which will be called 'evlution_env' by default).
+You should now be able to execute any scripts in the EVlution codebase.